-Anyone who has observed me these past four months through the present knows that I adhere to COVID-19 precautions with utmost seriousness.
-I wear a mask everywhere, shun crowds, and often walk in the street in order to avoid passing people close by on the sidewalk.
-And for the first several months of the pandemic, I wore disposable gloves when going most everywhere.
+Anyone who has observed me these past five months through the present knows that I adhere to COVID-19 precautions with utmost seriousness.
+I wear a mask everywhere, shun crowds, and have quite often walked in the street in order to avoid passing people close by on the sidewalk.
+And for the first few months of the pandemic, I wore disposable gloves when going most everywhere.
 You get the picture.

 I know individuals who died from coronavirus, as well as many people who became extremely sick, including hospitalization, ventilation, and long-term acute damage.
 To deny the seriousness of this lethal health crisis is to deny reality.

 Many states and countries are sadly still in midst of COVID-19 waves.
 To read of people making light of it is quite upsetting.

 That said, as with everything, there needs to be a balance.
 Not a balance between safety and economic prosperity, but between safety and sanity, and between health and actuality.
 When extreme and unwarranted precautions are contrived and implemented, the consequences need to be very carefully considered.